 - It’s dependent on estrogen.

 You all know about the second point.
-Yes, most definitely, estradiol is strongly stimulating to endometriosis and the medical aspect of the conventional approach has been to focus on that and to suppress estrogen with drugs such as the oral contraceptive pill and Synarel or Lupron.
+Estradiol is strongly stimulating to endometriosis and that’s why part of the conventional medical approach is to try to shut down or at least stabilize estrogen with the pill or a GnRH agonist medication like Zoladex.

-So, if the conventional medical approach is to suppress estrogen, does that mean that we as natural therapists should be trying to do the same?
+So.
+If the conventional medical approach has been to suppress estrogen, does that mean that that’s what we should be trying to do?

-And it seems to me that it’s because endometriosis is not a hormonal condition like PMS or PCOS or the women’s health issues.
+Because endometriosis is not like other periods problems.
+I would argue that it’s NOT a hormonal condition like PMS or PCOS or other women’s health issues.

 Endometriosis is affected by hormones, yes, most definitely.
 But fundamentally endometriosis is something quite different.

-So Let’s dive into a little of what exactly is happening with the immune system in endometriosis.
-It’s a huge field of study, but here are a few of the simpler aspects.
+So Let’s dive into what is happening with the immune system in endometriosis.
+Again, the immune system is complex but let’s review a few of the simpler aspects.